-Nature Hide led by BRIT Board Member and Fort Worth Nature Center Board Member, Bob O’Kennon.
+Nature Hike led by BRIT Board Member and Fort Worth Nature Center Board Member, Bob O’Kennon.

 Join us at the Fort Worth Nature Center as we step back in time and experience what the Fort Worth/Dallas Metroplex was like in the early 20th century.
 FWNC&R covers 3,621 acres of natural area comprised of forests, prairies, and wetlands and includes over 20 miles of hiking trails, making the park one of the largest city-owned nature centers in the United States.

 - Bring: Water, hats, sunscreen, hiking sticks, and a sack lunch.
 We will provide snacks and refills of ice water.